Categories

 Password security level and login attempts limit:

-Magento also allows setting up the security level for passwords to avoid password mining.
+Magento security also allows setting up the security level for passwords to avoid password mining.

-You can also limit the number of login attempts and configure the length of the keyboard inactivity before the session expires, and even set up the size of session duration.
+You can also limit the number of login attempts, configure the length of the keyboard inactivity before the session expires, and even set up the size of the session duration.

 Most important of all, do not allow admin account sharing.
-In Magento, this option is disabled by default, but it won’t harm to check it.
+In Magento, this option is turned off by default, but it won’t harm to check it.

-Going through all of these steps and enabling the mentioned protection protocols will make sure that no hacker will be able to sneak in through the Magento admin panel.
+Going through all these steps and enabling the mentioned protection protocols will ensure that no hacker can sneak in through the Magento security admin panel.

 Checkout and user account:

 First, reinstall reCAPTCHA, which will show when customers try to log into their accounts.
 It will protect your website from bots that hack passwords.
-If you are afraid it might harm the user experience, consider adding Google reCAPTCHA, which Magento supports.
-However, ReCAPTCHA can be invisible to the customers, as it uses algorithms to rate user interaction and determine the likelihood that the user is a human-based on a score.
-You can also add Magento reCAPTCHA, which will only show up after customers enter the wrong password.
+If you fear it might harm the user experience, consider adding Google reCAPTCHA, which Magento services support.
+However, ReCAPTCHA can be invisible to customers, as it uses algorithms to rate user interaction and determine the likelihood that the user is human based on a score.
+You can also add Magento reCAPTCHA, which will only appear after customers enter the wrong password.

-Installing a web application firewall will help you keep your whole store guarded against DDoS attacks—Magento developers Fastly integration out of the box.
-The solution combines a number of features, such as protection again DDoS attacks, a CDN, and image optimization.
+Installing a web application firewall will help you keep your whole store guarded against DDoS attacks—Magento development agency quickly integrates out of the box.
+The solution combines several features, such as protection against DDoS attacks, a CDN, and image optimization.
 You can use Fastly to block the traffic by country or region, for example, if you know that bots are attacking your website from a particular location.
-Websites on adobe eCommerce cloud must use Fastly to be PCI compliant.
-You can also use Cloud flare for the same purposes or go even further and use the Sucuri tool.
+Websites on Adobe eCommerce cloud must be used quickly to be PCI compliant.
+You can also use Cloud Flare for the same purposes or go even further and use the Sucuri tool.

-Don’t forget to make regular security audits to identify any vulnerabilities before hackers notice them first.
+Remember to conduct regular security audits to identify any vulnerabilities before hackers notice them.

 Magento security is not only about website security.
 It’s a matter of your business’ welfare.